abdnh/trdict/README.md

 A simple static website that provides an alternative interface to the official [TDK](https://sozluk.gov.tr/) Turkish dictionary.

-I've written this for use with dictionary programs that expect templated URL patterns like GoldenDict, as the TDK website no longer provides that.
+I've written this for use with dictionary programs that expect templated URL patterns like ~~GoldenDict~~ [1], as the TDK website no longer provides that.

 ## Related